 Travels from Oregon, USA

-Eric Dishman's speaking fee starts in range: Contact for fee schedule
+Eric Dishman's speaking fee falls within range: Contact for fee schedule

 Social scientist Eric Dishman is one of this century’s key innovators in health care reform and independent living.
 As part of his work for Intel, Dishman drives initiatives and services in twelve countries in an effort to create a sustainable system of health care that will be more cost effective, efficient, and personable.
 Pioneering the application of anthropology, ethnography, and other social sciences to the design and development of new technologies, he aims to see 50% of health care services taking place in the home by 2020.